Wednesday, 25 May 2022

 The free concert rumours gained momentum when Melody Maker ran a short news item in the March 22 issue.
 Under the headline “Free Clapton Concert?” it read “Eric Clapton, Stevie Winwood and Ginger Baker are recording their album in strict secrecy, but news leaked in London of their doing a possible free concert in Hyde Park on June 7 afternoon.
 This would inaugurate another in the series of concerts successfully launched by Blackhill Enterprises as a kind of ‘Service to hippies, by hippies’ last year when top groups performed without fees, on the first Saturday of each month.”

 On April 19 the Melody Maker front page headline screamed “Clapton And Co Set For Newport.”
 This was the news that the Clapton, Winwood, Baker trio had been invited to perform on the last night of the prestigious Newport Jazz Festival on August 10.
 Referring to their upcoming US tour, MM’s American correspondent Ren Grevatt reported from New York “The asking price per concert for their tour is reported to be twenty thousand dollars against percentages of each gate.
-This could be a multi-million dollar tour and the first to feature a true supergroup.”
+This could be a multi-million-dollar tour and the first to feature a true supergroup.”
 All this and they were still without a bassist or a band name.
 Spoiler alert: the Newport appearance was cancelled.

 On May 3 the bass player was confirmed by New Musical Express to be Ric Grech (often spelled Rick) from Leicester art-rock band Family.
 Although a virtual unknown compared to the other three, Family were rising stars on the underground rock circuit and Grech was well regarded as a bassist.
 He also played decent electric violin and could sing.
 He’d appeared on the classic early Family albums Music In A Doll’s House and Family Entertainment before breaking the news that he was quitting during their first American tour in April 1969.
 This didn’t go down too well with his bandmates and with emotions running high, those early US Family shows were, by all accounts, drink-fueled disasters, receiving terrible live reviews.

 On May 10 the Melody Maker front page revealed the band’s name in dramatic fashion.
-In giant typeface the MM trumpeted “Blind Faith - The New Supergroup,” The story (penned by trusted Cream insider Chris Welch) continued, “Blind Faith has been chosen as the name for the Clapton, Baker, Winwood Supergroup.
+In giant typeface the MM trumpeted “Blind Faith - The New Supergroup.”
+The story (penned by trusted Cream insider Chris Welch) continued, “Blind Faith has been chosen as the name for the Clapton, Baker, Winwood Supergroup.
 The title was given exclusively to Melody Maker by the Robert Stigwood Organisation in New York at the weekend.
 It was chosen by the group at Winwood’s Berkshire cottage last week and telephoned to managers Chris Blackwell and Robert Stigwood who are in America finalising details of their tour.”

 In the issue dated June 7, the day of the concert (but on sale two days earlier) Melody Maker splashed a photo of the band on their front page above the headline “Together at last - Blind Faith.”
 The story went on “Here they are, Blind Faith, the new supergroup fans all over the world have been waiting to hear.
 Steve Winwood, Eric Clapton, Ginger Baker and Ric Grech are shown together for the first time in an exclusive Melody Maker picture.
 An estimated 50,000 fans will be able to see and hear them at their debut appearance at their free concert in London’s Hyde Park on Saturday afternoon.”
 There was more in similar vein with MM expressing surprise that “fans will be coming from all over Britain” and that (gasp) some were even expected “from France and Poland!”
 The front-page photograph showed the band in their rehearsal room at Clapton’s house, Hurtwood Edge in Ewhurst, Surrey, one of several similar shots which appeared at the time, variations of which made the inside gatefold of the UK Blind Faith LP and the front cover of the US version.